 Starting in 2012, we award 2 teams working in medical devices.
 The award is named by LUNAR for Robert Howard, a long-time employee of that design firm who passed away in 2011.
 The award comes with 100 hours of consulting time from Lunar.

-1. Awards are open to any Stanford student, post-doctorate, visiting student researcher or teams comprised of the above.
+1. Awards are open to any Stanford student, post-doctorate, visiting student researcher or teams comprising the above.

 2. Only one entry per student or team.

-4. A panel of Stanford faculty and LUNAR representatives will select awardees.
+4. Panelists will present their submission to a panel of Stanford faculty and LUNAR reprsentatives who will select awardees.

 5. Entries will be submitted through an online nomination form.

 6. Awardees will be notified via email no later than May 25, 2016.

 7. Awardees must accept the award by May 29, 2016.